What is a Carotid Artery Stenosis?

 Once a diagnosis of carotid artery stenosis is made, we determine whether the blockage requires treatment and which procedure should be performed.
 Surgery or anti-clotting medicines are used to treat stenosis.

-The time-honored therapy for carotid artery stenosis has been carotid endartectomy; an open operation done through a neck incision where the blockage is removed and the artery repaired.
-The new procedure is carotid artery stenting, where the artery is dilated with a balloon placed over a catheter. and a stent left in place to keep the artery open.
+The time-honored therapy for carotid artery stenosis has been carotid endarterectomy; an open operation done through a neck incision where the blockage is removed and the artery repaired.
+Another type of treatment is carotid artery stenting, where the artery is dilated with a balloon placed over a catheter and a stent left in place to keep the artery open.

 There are hazards with both procedures, the most serious being a major stroke.
 The stent approach is reserved for high risk patients and for those who have had previous carotid surgery, irradiation of the neck, or complicating medical diagnoses that would make open surgery hazardous.
 Most patients would prefer an operation that does not leave a neck scar, but that might not be the best option for many patients.